 The financial assets included in other financial and non-financial assets that are classified as “loans and receivables” under IAS 39 are measured at amortised cost.

-Other assets include, among others, investments and derivative financial instruments to be classified as “held for trading” in accordance with IAS 39.
+Other assets include, among others, derivative financial instruments to be classified as “held for trading” in accordance with IAS 39.
 All other receivables and assets are recognised at amortised cost.

 Prepaid expenses and deferred charges comprise transitory accruals.